fluidity-money/9lives.so/README.md

 they would like to use, and provide the hash of the string that must be used to determine the outcome.
 This will then set the correct behaviour.

-Infrastructure Markets are betting situations where Staked ARB is locked up as LARB, which is used to predict the outcome of a situation.
+Optimistic Infra Markets are betting situations where Staked ARB is locked up as LARB, which is used to predict the outcome of a situation.
+They exist in an "optimistic" state where anyone can claim which outcome took place for 2 days, then for a grace period of two days, anyone can "whinge" about the outcome, supplying collateral that is slashed if they are incorrect.
+This begins a stage of betting on the outcome.
 A voting ERC20 from OpenZeppellin is used as the wrapped asset.
 Lockup does the conversion.
 The outcome voting power is a linear curve that decays until the end of the voting period.
-Infrastructure Markets are markets that are created which resolve at a period of 3 days.
+Optimistic Infra Markets in progress are markets that are created which resolve after a period of 3 days.
 These markets are designed to be risk free positions that infrastructure providers can take to "call" an outcome based on the results of a text field.
 These text fields can be empty or purely textual (as is the case with a string), or textual and pointing to a URL (as is the case with URL committees).
-Losers that bet incorrectly in the Infrastructure Market have their funds slashed.
+Losers that bet incorrectly in the Optimistic Infra Market have their funds slashed.
+After 3 days, a 2 day period begins where correct bettors can slash loser Infra Market predictions and receive the funds themselves.
+After this 2 day window (5 days has elapsed in total), a "ANYTHING GOES" period begins, where users can slash any bad bettors prediction without regard for their token position (as long as they bet correctly).

 Oracle State oracles are very simple comparatively, as presumably the associated Trading contract was configured to allow early activation, so all a caller must do is activate the